Find Trade Colleges

 After completing their Bachelor's Degree, engineering-related fields graduates from Chico State carry an average student debt load of $17,391.

-A rank of #5 on this year’s list means San Jose State University is a great place for engineering-related fields students working on their bachelor’s degree.
-San Jose State is a very large public school located in the city of San Jose.
+Out of the 8 schools in California that were part of this year’s ranking, San Jose State University landed the # 5 spot on the list.
+San Jose State is a very large public school located in the large city of San Jose.

 About 54% of the students majoring in engineering-related fields at the school are women while 46% are male.

-University of the Pacific ranked #6 on this year’s Most Popular Engineering-Related Fields Bachelor’s Degree Trade Schools in California list.
-Located in the large city of Stockton, Pacific is a private not-for-profit college with a moderately-sized student population.
+University of the Pacific came in at #6 in this year’s edition of the Most Popular Engineering-Related Fields Bachelor’s Degree Trade Schools in California ranking.
+Located in the large city of Stockton, Pacific is a private not-for-profit school with a medium-sized student population.

 About 25% of the students majoring in engineering-related fields at the school are women while 75% are male.

-Read full report on Engineering-Related Fields at University of the Pacific
+Full Engineering-Related Fields at University of the Pacific Report

 California State University - Northridge came in at #7 in this year’s edition of the Most Popular Engineering-Related Fields Bachelor’s Degree Trade Schools in California ranking.
 Located in the city of Northridge, CSUN is a public college with a fairly large student population.

 Claremont McKenna College ranked #8 on this year’s Most Popular Engineering-Related Fields Bachelor’s Degree Trade Schools in California list.
-Located in the suburb of Claremont, Claremont McKenna is a private not-for-profit school with a small student population.
+Located in the large suburb of Claremont, Claremont McKenna is a private not-for-profit college with a small student population.

-Full Engineering-Related Fields at Claremont McKenna College Report
+Read full report on Engineering-Related Fields at Claremont McKenna College

 Explore all the Most Popular Engineering-Related Fields Colleges in the Far Western US Area or other specific states within that region.